nathanieldchu/ubuild_CCF/index.md

   block: feature-1
   media_alignment: Left
   headline: "<strong>taste</strong> something completely different"
-  content: For thousands of years cultured foods have been discovered by accident—who
+  content: For thousands of years, cultured foods have been discovered by accident—who
     left the milk out?
-We are taking the time to understand the dark art of microbes to discover foods that go beyond where any tastebuds have gone.
+We are taking the time to understand the art of microbes to discover foods that go beyond where any tastebuds have gone.
   media:
     image: "/uploads/2019/06/11/IMG_1405_crop.jpeg"
     alt_text: mixed board